Sunset Park, Brooklyn

-The area was initially occupied by the Canarsee Indians until the first European settlement occurred in 1636.
-Through the late 19th century, Sunset Park was sparsely developed, and it was considered to be part of Bay Ridge or South Brooklyn.
-The arrival of elevated railways and the subway led to Sunset Park's development, with many middle-class row houses and several industrial hubs being erected in the 1890s through the 1920s.
+The area was initially occupied by the Canarsee band of Munsee-speaking Lenape until the first European settlement occurred in 1636.
+Through the late 19th century, Sunset Park was sparsely developed and was considered part of Bay Ridge or South Brooklyn.
+The arrival of elevated railways and the subway led to Sunset Park's development, with middle-class row houses and industrial buildings being erected in the 1890s through the 1920s.
 After the decline of the industrial hubs in the 1940s and 1950s, the name "Sunset Park" was given to the region north of 65th Street as part of an urban renewal initiative.
 Immigrant groups started moving to the neighborhood in the late 20th century due to its relative affordability.
-By the 21st century, the neighborhood's population is primarily composed of Hispanics and Chinese immigrants along with swaths of predominantly white young urban professionals and the remaining vestiges of Scandinavian, Irish and Italian communities.
+By the 21st century, the neighborhood's population is primarily composed of Scandinavian, Irish, Italian, Hispanics and Chinese immigrants along with swaths of predominantly white young urban professionals.

 Sunset Park is part of Brooklyn Community District 7.
 It is patrolled by the 72nd Precinct of the New York City Police Department.
 Fire services are provided by the New York City Fire Department's Engine Company 201 and Engine Company 228/Ladder Company 114.
 Politically, Sunset Park is represented by the New York City Council's 38th and 39th Districts.